 We have a short decision-making 'business meeting' every week.
 In addition, there are a number of tasks and roles that keep the choir going and everyone is encouraged to share in these, though there is no pressure on any of us to do more than we feel comfortable with.
+In particular, we don't expect new members to take on a role in their first year, unless they strongly wish to.
 More information on how the choir is organised, and role descriptions, are available in the other sections listed in Table 1.